 In March 2016, the C-NLOPB returned the stand-by letter of credit in the amount of \$1,000,000 to the Company as a result of the new financial responsibility regime taking effect on February 26, 2016.
-The Company is in the process of filing financial documents under the new regime with the C-NLOPB that will require the Company to post a new stand-by letter of credit not to exceed \$100,000.
+The Company filed financial documents under the new regime with the C-NLOPB that will require the Company to post a new stand-by letter of credit of \$50,000.